 I can't find apps like Notepad and Paint!
 Where are they?

-Swipe the right-hand edge of the screen inwards and tap Search, type the name of the app you would like to open using the pop-up keyboard.
+Tap Search and type the name of the app you would like to open using the pop-up keyboard.
 Alternatively, open All apps and scroll to 'Windows Accessories' to see the list of legacy programs.